 - Padded envelopes with Bubble Wrap: These can’t be recycled.
 The best thing you can do is reuse them.

 Paint: Some cities have paint-recycling programs, in which your old paint is taken to a company that turns it into new paint.
-Go to earth911.org to see if a program exists in your area.
+Go to Earth911 to see if a program exists in your area.

-Pendaflex folders: Place these filing-cabinet workhorses in the paper bin.
-But first cut off the metal rods and recycle them as scrap metal.
+Pendaflex folders: Place these filing-cabinet workhorses in the paper bin, but first cut off the metal rods and recycle them as scrap metal.

 Pizza boxes: If cheese and grease are stuck to the box, rip out the affected areas and recycle the rest as corrugated cardboard.
 Food residue can ruin a whole batch of paper if it is left to sit in the recycling facility and begins to decompose.

 Plastic bottle caps: Some recycling centers accept them with other plastics.
 Contact yours to find out if caps can stay on the bottle, if they need to be recycled separately, or if they can be tossed.